gophercoders/website/content/teachernotes/KS2/lower/repetition.md

 To learn that repetition is more commonly called a loop.

-To learn the different types of loops to introduce the pattern for a loop that repeats while a condition is true.
+To learn the different types of loops; to introduce the pattern for a loop that repeats while a condition is true.

-The class will practice lops be adapting the previous `timesquestion` program.
+The class will practice loops by adapting the previous `timesquestion` program.

 Creating these program will require the class to use the text editor (either Atom or LiteIDE) to create and save the source code file and the terminal/command line to run their program.